 What is Pterygium?

-A pterygium is a wing-shaped, fleshy growth that appears to be growing on the iris of the eye.
-It is actually on the exposed surface of the conjunctiva, the membrane which covers the white of the eye and iris.
+A pterygium is a wing-shaped, fleshy growth that grows on the conjunctiva, the membrane which covers the white of the eye and iris.
 Composed of fat and protein deposits, a pterygium may be yellow, gray, white, reddish or even colorless.
-It is almost always on the side of the eye closest to the nose.
 When the lesion is only on the white of the eye, it is known as a pinguecula.

 There is no exact known cause for the development of a pterygium, but those most at risk spend a great deal of time outdoors exposed to the sun and to environmental irritants such as dust and wind.
 Farmers, fishermen, construction workers, golfers and gardeners are among those most susceptible.

-A pterygium is completely benign, but it can cause excessive eye irritation.
-Inflammation, dryness, tearing, redness and a foreign body sensation may all occur.
+A pterygium is completely benign, but it can cause excessive eye irritation, dryness, tearing, redness and a foreign body sensation may all occur.
 A large pterygium can distort vision by causing astigmatism, and in some cases even block light from entering the eye.
-Patients often find pterygium to be cosmetically objectionable and are very self conscious about their eye condition.
+Patients often find pterygium to be cosmetically objectionable and are very self-conscious about their eye condition.

-Treatment varies according to the pterygium size.
-Artificial tears and eye drops may be used relieve the discomfort.
-Until recently, surgery was the only way to remove a pterygium, although results haven’t been too encouraging.
+*Surgical results haven’t been too encouraging.
 About 40% of the time, pterygium returns quickly and is larger than before.
-Today, Yaldo Eye Center offers a remarkable new treatment that consists of injectable drug therapy that can reduce the size of and eliminate a pterygium.
+Yaldo Eye Center offers a remarkable new treatment that consists of injectable drug therapy that can reduce the size of and eliminate a pterygium.